novoalab/tRNAmap_Hoffmann_adapted/README.md

 This pipeline has been adapted from the code described in [Hoffman et al Bioinformatics 2018](https://pubmed.ncbi.nlm.nih.gov/29228294/), which can be found [here](https://github.com/AnneHoffmann/tRNA-read-mapping/) and is distributed under the MIT license.

 We have adapted this code to:
-* 1) **improve its performance non-human species** (the original pipeline predicts too many tRNA cluster when using other species than human)
+* 1) **improve its performance non-human species** (where the quality of tRNAScan predictions can be lower, therefore leading to the annotation of too many tRNA clusters for the mapping).
 * 2) to implement the pipeline in the form of a **Docker container**, which avoids the requirement of installing the individual softwares used by the pipeline individually.
-We then run the Docker container using **Singularity**.
+The Docker container can be downloaded as **Singularity image** to ensure reproducibility and simplicity.

 Whenever possible, we tried to employ the same versions of the softwares as in Hoffmann's pipeline.
 When the version needed was not available, we used the closest one.
 Versions and software details can be found in variables.sh.